EnglishDeondre-FS/Portfolio2/README.md

 -   Node/Express Backend
 -   A Mongo DB Element OR Local Storage for persistent data
 -   Connect to at least 1 free API
--   The project must use at least 2 different libraries, not including React itself
+-   The project must use at least 2 differen t libraries, not including React itself
     -   One of these libraries you will create a tutorial for in Exercise 01
 -   It should look visually appealing and must be easy for the end-user to use and understand.
 You may use Tailwind or any other front-end library/framework.